OTUSOFE365025/project-group-2-crn-43510/ADD iteration 2.md

  ---

+ ## STEP 2 [Establish Iteration Goal by Selecting Drivers]

+ ##### Goal:
+ ###### The goal of this iteration is to identify concrete structures that support the AIDAP's primary functionality and act as units of implementation for development teams.
+This moves the architecture from a more generalized structure to distinct modules that can be independently developed, implemented, and tested.

+ ##### Drivers:
-The primary use cases that will be emphasized in this iteration are:
+ ###### The primary drivers that will be emphasized in this iteration are:
+ -Primary Use Cases:
      - UC-1: Student Query & System Answer
      - UC-2: Lecturer Announcement to Students
-- UC-3: Lecture
+     - UC-3: Lecturer Views Course Analytics Summary -Quality Attributes:
+     - QA-1: Performance
+     - QA-2: Security
+     - QA-4: Maintainability
+     - QA-5: Availability

+## STEP 3 [Choose One or More Elements of the System to Refine]